jaysylvester/citizen/README.md

       Positive Integer
     </td>
     <td>
-      <code>20</code> (minutes)
+      <code>20</code>
     </td>
     <td>
-      If sessions are enabled, this number represents the length of a user's session in minutes.
+      If sessions are enabled, this number represents the length of a user's session, in minutes.
 Sessions automatically expire if a user has been inactive for this amount of time.
     </td>
   </tr>
   <tr>